webplatform/docs/dom/Window/indexedDB/index.md

 if ( getIndexHandle == null ) {
    doFallback();
 } else {
-   doIndexedDBWork(};
+   doIndexedDBWork();
 }
 }}
 }}
 {{Notes_Section
 |Notes====Remarks===
-For security reasons, support for the [[apis/indexedDB/IDBFactory|'''indexedDB''']] property is limited to webpages loaded using the "http://" or "https://" protocols.
+For security reasons, Internet Explorer support for the [[apis/indexedDB/IDBFactory|'''indexedDB''']] property is limited to webpages loaded using the "http://" or "https://" protocols.
-To troubleshoot webpages that incorporate IndexedDB features before uploading them to a public server, use a [ http://go.microsoft.com/fwlink/p/?LinkId{{=}}249011 local web server] to preview the pages using the loopback address (127.0.0.1).

 '''Note'''  In pre-release versions of Internet Explorer 10, the [[apis/indexedDB/IDBFactory|'''indexedDB''']] was accessed using a vendor prefix ('''msIndexedDB''').
 Such use is considered obsolete; applications using the vendor prefix should be updated to ensure standards-compliance and future compatibility.
 }}
 {{Related_Specifications_Section